Benehiko/TensorflowObjectdetectAutoLabel/README.md

 After the run is complete, check the labelled images by going to [labelImg](https://github.com/tzutalin/labelImg) and selecting "Open Dir" and selecting "Change Save Dir" to the class folder under "Dataset/".
 This will load the generated annotations for you to verify on each image.

+Please note that auto_label and object_detection_runner is not owned by me and a lot of the coding done was made by Google and [other open source contributors](https://github.com/bourdakos1/Custom-Object-Detection)

+I only added some extra features to generate PascalVoc xml files for each class detected.

 ### Sources